Wondering “what is WooCommerce?” and whether it’s something you should use?

 What are some examples of WooCommerce stores?

-To help answer the question of what is WooCommerce, let’s take a look at some real examples of eCommerce stores that are powered by WooCommerce.
+To help you understand what WooCommerce is, let’s take a look at some real examples of ecommerce stores that are powered by WooCommerce.

 Deliciously Clean Eats